SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 ### Dynamic Inventory
 - Till now we dint used aws cloud services completely, its like a on-premise for us, like we have only servers and domains thats it.
-- For example our situation is like we had on-premise servers, and applications are deployed manually and later on we used shellscript to configure the project and because of ansible advantages we used ansible to configure the project, but when this ansible is useful ?
+- For example our situation is like we had on-premise servers and applications are deployed manually and lateron we used shellscript to configure the project and because of ansible advantages we used ansible to configure the project, but when this ansible is useful ?
 If we have more servers to configure then we can use ansible, if you have less servers we can configure the project using shellscript only.
 - After digital revolution from 2016, "Auto-scaling of servers is highly required" If traffic increases, servers should automatically create, if traffic decreases then servers should automatically delete.
-- For example we have 10 servers now, because of traffic and i need to run (or) manage these servers using ansible-playbook.
-Tillnow we targeted single server only using ansible, but we never targted multiple servers at a time.
+- For example we have 10 servers now because of traffic and i need to run (or) manage these servers using ansible-playbook.
+Tillnow we targeted single server only using ansible, but we never targeted multiple servers at a time.
 - When auto-scaling is created, ansible will connect to AWS to fetch the IP_addresses of the newly created servers (using auto-scaling).
 How ansible will fetch IP_addresses dynamically ?